JoeyStanley/real/cv.md

 ### Invited Presentations

+"100 years of speech in Georgia."
+Invited presentation as a part of the Workshop on Language, Technology, and Society series.
+Georgia Institute of Technology, Atlanta, GA.
+March 26, 2020.
+(With Margaret E. L. Renwick.)

 "Modeling non-linear changes in time using generalized additive models."
 Guest lecturer in LING 4886/6886: Text and Corpus Analysis.
 University of Georgia, Athens, GA.
 November 12, 2019.

 "Data Visualization and Basic Statistical Modeling in R." Invited workshop for an NSF-funded "Research Experience for Undergraduates" program, helping bioanthropology students analyze osteological data from skeletons at the 7–5th c.
 BCE Greek colony of Himera.
 June 21 and 25, 2018. <a href="/pages/bones_workshop" class="link" title="view the materials for this workshop here"></a>